panoptes/panoptes-network/gce-find-similar-sources/README.md

 the majority of all frames, then loops each source to find the most "similar" sources according to the sum of the sum of squared differences.
 Writes CSV file for each source (PICID).

+Contained in the folder is a Dockerfile and a `deploy.sh` script for creating a container image in the Google Container Registry.
+A Kubernetes deployment yaml file is also present, which can be deployed with:

+`kubectl apply -f similar-source-finder-deployment.yaml`

+Make sure you know what you are doing first.